-Important/Urgent Things that MUST be done now or very soon and take precedence over everything else Important/Not Urgent Most of the really important things in our lives are NOT urgent, they can be done now or later.
+Important/Urgent Things that MUST be done now

+or very soon and take

+precedence over everything else

+Important/Not Urgent Most of the really important

+things in our lives are NOT

+urgent, they can be done now or later.
 In many cases they can be postponed forever, and in too many cases they are!
 Examples of these are long-range planning, self-improvement, writing an article, improving relationships.
-This is the area that truly determines effectiveness Urgent/Not Important The built-in time limits ensure that these things DO get done.
-The key is to do them as quickly as possible with the minimum quality required Not Urgent/Not Important There are many things that are neither important nor urgent.
+This is the area that truly determines effectiveness that these things DO get done.
+The key is to do them as quickly as possible with the minimum quality required neither important nor urgent.
 We often do them because they give us the feeling of activity, or being busy of doing something